WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 AlignmentProcessor will edit and submit the control file to CodeML and the output files will be saved in 07_codeml.
-Since there are many different things that can be done with the codeml output files, AlignmentProcessor does not attmept to concatenate specific parts from the output files.
+Since there are many different things that can be done with the codeml output files, AlignmentProcessor does not attempt to concatenate specific parts from the output files.

 If you wish to convert convert the files to both formats, specify both --axt and --phylip the program will convert the fasta files to both formats.
 You may